 Talk the Talk

-As a pro-life advocate, you have the opportunity to be the voice of the child in the womb and stand in the gap on their behalf.
+As a pro-life advocate, you have the opportunity to be the voice of the child in the womb and stand in the gap on his behalf.
 Whether you’re talking to one person or a whole group, you’re likely to get a whole lot of questions.
 Don’t know what to say?
 Don’t worry about it.
 We’ve heard it all before.

 - Don’t force your religious views on me!

 - The fetus is not a human being!

 - The fetus becomes a child at birth.

 - Every baby should be a wanted baby.

 - Abortion should be restricted only after viability.

 - Who should decide?
 You or the state?

 - It’s my body to do with as I want.